spurwadi2/v2/_posts/2018-10-12-twitter-animated-avatar.md

 ---
 layout: post
 current: post
-cover:  assets/images/twitter-avatar.gif
+cover:  assets/images/s_purwadi-twitter.gif
 navigation: True
-title: My Twitter Animated GIF Avatar
+title: How To Animate (GIF) Your Twitter Avatar
 description: There’s no trick to having a GIF animated avatar other than doing something that’s anathema to most teens, not changing your avatar for five years.
 tags: [personal]
 class: post-template